 Welcome!

 I am a professor of communication at Boston University.
-I am also affiliated with BU’s Communication Research Center, Center for Innovation in Social Science, Center for the Study of Asia, and Division of Emerging Media Studies.
+I am also affiliated with BU’s Center for Innovation in Social Science, Center for the Study of Asia, Communication Research Center, and Division of Emerging Media Studies.

 I appreciate your visit and look forward to your engagement!